 Many people convince themselves they have anemia because it's hard for them to believe that their symptoms could be caused by anxiety.
 Anemia is not that uncommon either, affecting roughly 5 to 10% of the population.

 But many of those are pregnant women and those born with red blood cell diseases.
-Talk to your doctor about anemia, but don't forget to fill out our anxiety test since anxiety is very likely to be at play too.

 The symptoms of anxiety – especially panic attacks – and anemia are very similar, so it is no wonder that so many of those living with anxiety convince themselves anemia must be the cause.
 Both anxiety and anemia cause: